ilixom/ilixomtest/doc/init.md

 4d) CentOS

-Copy sibcoind.init to /etc/init.d/sibcoind.
-Test by running `service sibcoind start`.
+Copy ilixomtestd.init to /etc/init.d/ilixomtestd.
+Test by running `service ilixomtestd start`.

-Using this script, you can adjust the path and flags to the sibcoind program by setting the SIBCOIND and FLAGS environment variables in the file /etc/sysconfig/sibcoind.
+Using this script, you can adjust the path and flags to the ilixomtestd program by setting the ILTCOIND and FLAGS environment variables in the file /etc/sysconfig/ilixomtestd.
 You can also use the DAEMONOPTS environment variable here.

 4e) Mac OS X

-Copy org.sibcoin.sibcoind.plist into ~/Library/LaunchAgents.
-Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.sibcoin.sibcoind.plist`.
+Copy org.ilixomtest.ilixomtestd.plist into ~/Library/LaunchAgents.
+Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.ilixomtest.ilixomtestd.plist`.

-This Launch Agent will cause sibcoind to start whenever the user logs in.
+This Launch Agent will cause ilixomtestd to start whenever the user logs in.

-NOTE: This approach is intended for those wanting to run sibcoind as the current user.
+NOTE: This approach is intended for those wanting to run ilixomtestd as the current user.
-You will need to modify org.sibcoin.sibcoind.plist if you intend to use it as a Launch Daemon with a dedicated sibcoin user.
+You will need to modify org.ilixomtest.ilixomtestd.plist if you intend to use it as a Launch Daemon with a dedicated ilixomtest user.

 5. Auto-respawn
 -----------------------------------